Donors

 Our investment pools are oriented towards consistency as it relates to strategy and risk assumption.
 While it can feel uncomfortable at times, our approach relies on the idea that bear markets end as suddenly and unexpectedly as they arrive.
 Furthermore, extremely pessimistic pricing can selectively take hold during such times and provide outsized opportunities that combine unusually large prospective gains and limited durable downside.
 Our view is that long-term investment success depends, in part, on capturing these opportunities.
 Therefore, our investment strategy during bear markets differs little from our investment strategy during other times.

-With their decades of expertise, the Sacramento Region Community Foundation Investment Committee drives asset management and investment growth to meet fund objectives.
-The Investment Committee is committed to:
+With their decades of expertise, our Investment Committee drives asset management and investment growth to meet fund objectives.
+The Investment Committee:

 From our investment consultant, Crewcial Partners LLC